 Contributors are people who in one way or another contribute to the work of The CHBG.
-Contributors are defined with different roles such as authors, peer reviewers, consumer peer reviewers, handsearchers, translators, editors, assistants, information technology specialists, and miscellaneous consumers.
+Contributors are defined with various roles such as authors, peer reviewers, consumer peer reviewers, handsearchers, translators, editors, assistants, information technology specialists, and miscellaneous consumers.

-The work of the permanent staff at the Copenhagen Editrial Team Office is funded through the Danish Government's yearly financial support to The Copenhagen Trial Unit, and the work of the remaining contributors is on voluntary basis.
+The work of the permanent staff at the Copenhagen Editorial Team Office is funded through the Danish Government's yearly financial support to The Copenhagen Trial Unit, and the work of the remaining contributors is on voluntary basis.

 Peer reviewers are identified and selected most often through searching for publications on a topic similar to the submitted for publication Cochrane protocol or review.
 The approached people are requested to adhere to the ethical guidelines for peer reviewers set up by the Committee on Publication Ethics (COPE), while commenting on a protocol or a review.
 Peer reviewers shall also strictly follow the Cochrane Editorial and Publishing Policy Resources.

 The names of the peer reviewers are acknowledged in the Acknowledgement section of the protocol or the review.
 At request, a separate letter of acknowledgement is also sent to peer reviewers.

 The CHBG maintains also a database on Archie with names of past peer reviewers or people who have expressed a wish to comment on Cochrane protocols and reviews.

 All names of peer reviewers on CHBG publications from 2018 are published on the CHBG website.